LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/liveperson-tag.md

 ## Getting your tag

-To obtain the LivePerson tag for your account, login with admin credentials and pull down the menu under your user name > select LiveEngage tag.
+To obtain the LivePerson tag for your account, login with admin credentials and pull down the menu under your user name > select web tag.

 ![](/img/LP tag Gif-1.gif)